UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN.md

 ---
-title: How to create a site-to-site connection using the Azure Stack portal | UKCloud Ltd
+title: How to create a site-to-site connection using the UKCloud Azure Stack portal | UKCloud Ltd
 description: Create a site-to-site (S2S) VPN gateway connection from an on-premises network to UKCloud for Microsoft Azure
 services: azure-stack
 author: Bailey Lawson